by Greg Trotter

-So you’ve learned all the basic open chord shapes, and can even do a few strumming patterns,
+So you’ve learned all the basic open chord shapes, and can even do a few strumming patterns, so what’s next?

 We could just learn more chords, but let’s not fall into the same trap that many beginning guitarists do and overlook our strumming hand.

 In this article I will show you 6 alternatives to just strumming patterns that will really enhance your guitar playing.
 There will be TAB and mp3s for each example.